How to Spend the Best 2 Days in Kanazawa | The Perfect Itinerary

 The Kanazawa Castle Park is home to endless cherry blossom trees, as well as other attractions besides the castle.
 Some highlights include the Gyokusen Inmaru Garden, Imori Moat, and the castle itself.

-The Castle Park is free of entry and can be walked around at night, besides the closed-off areas, when its beautifully lit up.
-You cannot enter the castle itself, but should you want to enter the Turrets and Storehouse, the price is 310 yen – roughly $2.
+Castle Park is free to enter and can be explored at night, when it’s beautifully lit up.
+Although you cannot enter the castle itself, the Turrets and Storehouse are open for an additional price of 310 yen – roughly $2.

 Kenroku-en Garden